mihikabhave/Internship-Search-Automation-Tool/README.md

 Fix: Duplicate URLs are ignored by design; other database errors are printed to the terminal for debugging.

 7. Error parsing JSON response from API
-Fix: Handles invalid JSON responses gracefully.# Internship-Search-Automation-Tool
+Fix: Handles invalid JSON responses gracefully.
-# Internship-Search-Automation-Tool